Building a remote workplace culture

-What is the work culture?
+What is remote work culture?

 The biggest companies had been taking advantage of having their own organizational culture for many years.
 These companies hired top talents and made the best of their teams, and employees had the benefit of working in an environment built on trust and procedures.
-It seems like everybody was winning until the COVID-19 outbreak.
-Still, after the COVID-19 pandemic, leaders of both big and small companies have problems building a company culture that will be transferred to the future.
-The big question is, “How companies will change or adapt their organizational cultures to the post-pandemic era?”

-When asked what advice he had for leaders thinking into post-COVID-19 work cultures and the future, Edgar Schein advised: “Leaders must show that with complex, messy, systemic, interconnected problems like responding to the Coronavirus or the next pandemic, collaboration must escalate as a central value in producing new, better and innovative adaptations.”
+When asked what advice he had for leaders thinking into post-COVID-19 work cultures and the future, Edgar Schein advised: “Leaders must show that with complex, messy, systemic, interconnected problems like responding to the coronavirus or the next pandemic, collaboration must escalate as a central value in producing new, better and innovative adaptations.”

 It is all about communication.
 To hold people accountable, be open about your company’s values, and creating connections built on transparent information will get your work culture through upcoming years.